ffabre/logsapi-challenge/README.md

     ```bash
     docker-compose up
     ```
-    This command will start all the services defined in your docker-compose.yml file.
-If the images are not already built, it will build them first.
+    This command will start all the services required.
+The API will be available at localhost:8000/

 ## Deploying the Application to AWS